Adiabatic electron transfer: History

 Adiabatic electron-transfer theory stems from London's approach to charge-transfer and indeed general chemical reactions applied by Hush using parabolic potential-energy surfaces.
 Hush himself has carried out many theoretical and experimental studies of mixed valence complexes and long range electron transfer in biological systems.
 Hush's quantum-electronic adiabatic approach to electron transfer was unique; directly connecting with the Quantum Chemistry concepts of Mulliken, it forms the basis of all modern computational approaches to modeling electron transfer.
 Its essential feature is that electron transfer can never be regarded as an “instantaneous transition”; instead, the electron is partially transferred at all molecular geometries, with the extent of the transfer being a critical quantum descriptor of all thermal, tunneling, and spectroscopic processes.
 It also leads seamlessly to understanding electron-transfer transition-state spectroscopy pioneered by Zewail.

 In adiabatic electron-transfer theory, the ratio $2V_{DA}/\lambda$ is of central importance.
 In the very strong coupling limit when Eqn.
-(2) is satisfied, intrinsically quantum molecules like the Crautz-Taube ion result.
+(2) is satisfied, intrinsically quantum molecules like the Creutz-Taube ion result.
 Most intervalence spectroscopy occurs in the weak-coupling limit described by Eqn.
 (1), however.
 In both natural photosynthesis and in artificial solar-energy capture devices, $2V_{DA}/\lambda$ is maximized by minimizing $\lambda$ through use of large molecules like chlorophylls, pentacenes, and conjugated polymers.
 The coupling $V_{DA}$ can be controlled by controlling the distance R at which charge transfer occurs- the coupling typically decreases exponentially with distance.
 When electron transfer occurs during collisions of the D and A species, the coupling is typically large and the “adiabatic” limit applies in which rate constants are given by transition state theory.
 In biological applications, however, as well as some organic conductors and other device materials, R is externally constrained and so the coupling set at low or high values.
 In these situations, weak-coupling scenarios often become critical.

 In the weak-coupling (“non-adiabatic”) limit, the activation energy for electron transfer is given by the expression derived independently by Kubo and Toyozawa and by Hush.